-In early 2019, we established Circulate Capital Ocean Fund (CCOF) in Singapore to provide investment capital to scale local innovative companies or projects that divert waste from the environment and into the recycling value chain in South and Southeast Asian countries.
+In December 2019, we announced the first close of the US$106M Circulate Capital Ocean Fund (CCOF) in Singapore, backed by PepsiCo, Procter & Gamble, Dow, Danone, CHANEL, Unilever, The Coca-Cola Company, and Chevron Phillips Chemical, to provide investment capital to scale local innovative companies or projects that divert waste from the environment and into the recycling value chain in South and Southeast Asian countries.

-As preventing future ocean plastic requires a comprehensive approach that goes beyond providing investment capital to entrepreneurs, Circulate Capital launched The Circulate Initiative, a mission-aligned nonprofit organization whose goal is to provide the public, entrepreneurs, policymakers, and investors with the knowledge and skills they need to create and sustainably fund and operate plastic waste-reducing, inclusive, circular economies in emerging markets.
+As preventing future ocean plastic requires a comprehensive approach that goes beyond providing investment capital to entrepreneurs, Circulate Capital supported the establishment of The Circulate Initiative, a mission-aligned nonprofit organization whose goal is to provide the public, entrepreneurs, policymakers, and investors with the knowledge and skills they need to create and sustainably fund and operate plastic waste-reducing, inclusive, circular economies in emerging markets.

 We thank our investors for empowering us to leverage their patient capital and technical know-how to build on-ramps for institutional capital at scale.
 Together, we will create, reimagine and realign the entire ecosystem that generates and remediates ocean plastic pollution, developing a circular economy whereby we can take used plastics and turn them into a new, reusable resource for future materials.